95% reduction in pocket content and workwear that lasts longer

 Results

-Weeks increase in median workwear lifespan.
+Weeks increase in workwear lifespan.

 Results